 Deer season is just around the corner, from the warm and humid sits of the early season to the snowy and cold endurance sessions as the clock winds down towards the wintertime finish line.

-To be able to sit for those long sessions – all day for many of us during the annual whitetail rutting madness – having some high energy snacks is a key to staying focused and ready on a stand.
+When sitting for long hunting sessions (which can mean all day for many of us during the annual whitetail rutting madness), it's important to have high-energy snacks available to help you stay focused and ready on the stand.

 For a snack to be a good option for hunters perched in a deer stand, it must be easily packaged and stored in a hunting pack, even easier to access and consume, leave behind no real mess, and be absolutely quiet while it's being enjoyed.
 If the snack offers a chance to boost energy, and provide a few vitamins, minerals, and fiber, then that's even better.
 And if it also has a great taste, then you've found a snack that's hard to beat!

-While I’m a far cry from being a whiz in the kitchen or any sort of nutritional expert, I have found a few options that work for me over the years, my dandy dozen of deer hunting snacks:
+While I'm a far cry from being a whiz in the kitchen or any sort of nutritional expert, I have found a few options that work for me.
+Here are my dandy dozen of deer hunting snacks:

 If there's a perfect snack for the deer hunter's pack, it just might be a package of Old Trapper Old Fashioned Beef Jerky, available online and at a number or retail locations including your local Cabela's store and Walmart locations.

 Available in 10-ounce clear packaging that harbors regular, teriyaki, and peppered versions of this lean snack option, the Oregon based family business has been turning out jerky since 1969.
 With no saturated fats or trans fat, this seasoned and naturally smoked jerky contains low cholesterol while packing a nutritional wallop with 11 grams of protein per serving.

 Add in other high quality choices including beef steak and beef sticks, and there are plenty of pack-friendly snacking options available to deer hunters from Old Trapper.